 If the area to be irrigated is near a stream fed by a large watershed, it may be possible to simply withdraw water from the stream without building a storage pond.

 Groundwater is often of good enough quality that it can be used to supply domestic water and farmsteads without extensive treatment.
 Groundwater can also be considered as a source of irrigation water.
 Groundwater is removed from the ground by drilling a well into a water bearing strata (or aquifer) and installing a pump to lift the water from the well.

 Locating and drilling a well that will provide adequate, high quality water is an expensive task that requires the assistance of a qualified hydrogeologist.
 Even then there is no assurance of generating a successful well.
 Since groundwater is stored in the soil and rock layers below the land surface where it cannot be seen, there is no guarantee that groundwater is present in quantities necessary to meet your intended needs.
 Wells located at random or near the intended use site have only a limited chance of being successful.
 Scientific methods have been developed for locating wells so they will penetrate into zones of fractured rock beneath the land surface.
 Wells located in such fractured rock zones will produce larger quantities of water than wells drilled into zones where the rock is not fractured.
 Finding the fractured rock zones, or better yet, finding the intersection of two fractured rock zones can be a time consuming and expensive procedure.
 Only hydrogeologists with special training are qualified to locate wells by this fracture trace technique.
-For additional information on drilling and testing wells, see Fact Sheet F-197.
+Additional information on locating a water well by fracture trace mapping.
 If you plan to consider developing a groundwater supply, it is best if you first consult a hydrogeologist who can locate the well and who can discuss the possibilities of finding adequate quantities of water.
 Local well drillers can be an important source of information on well yields in your area.